MobieTrain/tech-challenge-backend/README.md

 ### MG-0004 View Actor's movie appearances
 *Already implemented*

 As a user, I want to get a list of movies that a given Actor starred on.

 ### MG-0005.
 Select one of the following:

-1. View Actor's favorite genre
-*Already implemented*
-As a user, I want to get the favorite genre of a given Actor.
+1. *Already implemented* - View Actor's favorite genre As a user, I want to get the favorite genre of a given Actor.
 Business Rule: the favorite genre is the one with the most appearances.